118020020/self-contained-python-repo/test_manual_mindiffusion.md

 ```

+#### 3.4 Download required packages using pip
-#### Make sure you are under the right path `~/self-contained-python-repo`, then you can download required packages using pip (here the server default uses aliyun mirror, or you can try Tingshua Mirror if you are in maindland China:` pip install -i https://pypi.tuna.tsinghua.edu.cn/simple -r requirements.txt`):
+Make sure you are under the right path `~/self-contained-python-repo`, then you can download required packages using pip (here the server default uses aliyun mirror, or you can try Tingshua Mirror if you are in maindland China:` pip install -i https://pypi.tuna.tsinghua.edu.cn/simple -r requirements.txt`):
 ```bash
 $ pip install -r requirements.txt
 ```

+#### 3.5 Ensure all directories used in the script existed
-#### Before really running the code, make sure all the mentioning directories in the script existed.
+Before really running the code, make sure all the mentioned directories in the script exist.

 In this specific example, two most straightfoward ways are:

-##### directly create the folder `./contents` under `/self-contained-python-repo`
+##### 3.5.1 directly create the folder `./contents` under `/self-contained-python-repo`

-##### In script `train_mnist.py`, you should add the following codes:
+##### 3.5.2 In script `train_mnist.py`, you should add the following codes:

 ```
 import os